 Jeremy was CEO of the UK’s oldest private bank, C Hoare and Co, when he was diagnosed with incurable cancer in 2015.
 Given the short time to live, he has found many opportunities in between ongoing treatment to share his faith in homes, churches, universities, schools and even football stadia.
 His book ‘Beyond the Big C’, published by 10ofthose, is about hope in the face of death and is designed to give away to our non-Christian friends.
 He is chair of a number of Christian charities and recently was involved in acquiring a Christian bank, Kingdom Bank.
 Married to Jeanette he lives in Kent with three adult children.

-Pippa is Pastoral Care and Seniors Coordinator at Holy Trinity Church, Claygate in Surrey.
-She is an Occupational Therapist by training and worked for many years in the NHS specialising in neuro-rehabilitation and care of the elderly.
+Pippa is Pastoral Care and Seniors Minister at Holy Trinity Church, Claygate in Surrey as well as Co-founder of Daily Hope, free phone line set up at the beginning of the Covid-19 pandemic with the Church of England and Faith in Later Life.
+She is an Occupational Therapist by training and has worked for many years in the NHS specialising in neuro-rehabilitation and care of the elderly.

 Louise is an author of leading books on dementia and old age and is a frequent contributor to Christian media.
 A Cognitive Behavioural Therapist, Louise also currently head up Media and External relations activity for Pilgrim’s Friend Society.